-12. ECOLOGICAL INFORMATION (Non-mandatory) (a) Ecotoxicity (aquatic and No known aquatic toxicity. terrestrial, where available) (b) Persistence and degradability These products are insoluble materials that remain stable over time and are chemically identical to inorganic compounds found in the soil and sediment; they remain inert in the natural environment. (c) Bioaccumulative potential No bioaccumulative potential. (d) Mobility in soil No mobility in soil.

-(e) Other adverse effects (such as No adverse effects of this material on the environment are anticipated . hazardous to the ozone layer) 13.
+12. ECOLOGICAL INFORMATION (Non-mandatory)

+(a) Ecotoxicity (aquatic and terrestrial, where available)

+No known aquatic toxicity.

+(b) Persistence and degradability These products are insoluble materials that remain stable over time and are chemically identical to inorganic compounds found in the soil and sediment, they remain inert in the natural environment. (c) Bioaccumulative potential No bioaccumulative potential. (d) Mobility in soil No mobility in soil. (e) Other adverse effects (such as No adverse effects of this material on the environment are anticipated. hazardous to the ozone layer) 13.
 DISPOSAL CONSIDERATIONS (Non-mandatory) WASTE MANAGEMENT To prevent waste materials from becoming airborne during waste storage, transportation and disposal, a covered container or plastic bagging is recommended.
 DISPOSAL This product, as manufactured, is not classified as a hazardous waste according to Federal regulations (40 CFR 261).
 Any processing, use, alteration or chemical additions to the product, as purchased, may alter the disposal requirements.
 Under Federal regulations, it is the waste generator's responsibility to properly characterize a waste material, to determine if it is a "hazardous" waste.
 Check local, regional, state or provincial regulations to identify all applicable disposal requirements.
-14. TRANSPORT INFORMATION (Non-mandatory) (a) UN numberNot Applicable(b) UN proper shipping nameNot Applicable (c) Transport hazard class(es)Not Applicable(d) Packing group, if applicableNot Applicable (e) Environmental hazards (e.g., Marine pollutant (Yes/No)) Not a marine pollutant (f) Transport in bulk (according to Annex II of MARPOL 73/78 and Not Applicable the IBC Code) (g) Special precautions which a user needs to be aware of, or needs to comply with, in connection with transport or conveyance either within or outside their premises Not Applicable Canadian TDG Hazard Class & PIN: Not regulated Not classified as dangerous goods under ADR (road), RID (train) or IMDG (ship).
+14. TRANSPORT INFORMATION (Non-mandatory) (a) UN numberNot Applicable(b) UN proper shipping nameNot Applicable(c) Transport hazard class(es)Not Applicable(d) Packing group, if applicableNot Applicable (e) Environmental hazards (e.g., Marine pollutant (Yes/No)) Not a marine pollutant (f) Transport in bulk (according to Annex II of MARPOL 73/78 and Not Applicable the IBC Code) (g) Special precautions which a user needs to be aware of, or needs to comply with, in connection with transport or conveyance either within or outside their premises Not Applicable Canadian TDG Hazard Class & PIN: Not regulated Not classified as dangerous goods under ADR (road), RID (train) or IMDG (ship).
+NATURALLY OCCURRING RADIOACTIVE MATERIAL (NORM) This product is manufactured with zirconium compounds which may contain trace quantities (<500ppm) of naturally occurring radioactive material (NORM) consisting of uranium, thorium, and/or radium.
+The quantity of radioactive materials in the zirconium compounds is below the regulatory level of 0.05% established by the Nuclear Regulatory Commission (NRC).
+Check your local, regional and state or provincial regulations for specific applicable handling and disposal requirements.
 15. REGULATORY INFORMATION (Non-mandatory) UNITED STATES REGULATIONS EPA Superfund Amendments and Reauthorization Act (SARA) Title III - this product does not contain any substances reportable under Sections 302, 304, 313, (40 CFR 372).
 Sections 311 and 312 (40 CFR 370) apply (delayed hazard).
-Hazard Categories: Immediate Hazard - No Delayed Hazard - Yes Fire Hazard - No Pressure Hazard - No Reactivity Hazard - No Toxic Substances Control Act (TSCA) - RCF is not required to be listed on the TSCA inventory.
+Hazard Categories: Immediate Hazard - No Delayed Hazard - Yes Fire Hazard - No Pressure Hazard - No Reactivity Hazard - No Toxic Substances Control Act (TSCA) - RCF is not required to be listed on the TSCA nventory.

 Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) and the Clean Air Act (CAA) - this product contains fibers with an average diameter greater than one micron and thus is not considered a hazardous air pollutant.
-OSHA Comply with Hazard Communication Standards 29 CFR 1910.1200 and 29 CFR 1926.59 and the Respiratory Protection Standards 29 CFR 1910.134 and 29 CFR 1926.103.
-California "Ceramic fibers (airborne particles of respirable size)" is listed in Proposition 65, The Safe Drinking Water and Toxic Enforcement Act of 1986 as a chemical known to the State of California to cause cancer.
+Comply with Hazard Communication Standards 29 CFR 1910.1200 and 29 CFR 1926.59 and the Respiratory Protection Standards 29 CFR 1910.134 and 29 CFR 1926.103.
+"Ceramic fibers (airborne particles of respirable size)" is listed in Proposition 65, The Safe Drinking Water and Toxic Enforcement Act of 1986 as a chemical known to the State of California to cause cancer.

-RCF products are not known to be regulated by states other than California; however, state Other States and local OSHA and EPA regulations may apply to these products.
+Other States RCF products are not known to be regulated by states other than California; however, state and local OSHA and EPA regulations may apply to these products.
 If in doubt, contact your local regulatory agency.